- We would like to invite you to join ‘Karuta 2020’ project which will help people learn, create and play ‘Karuta’, a Japanese traditional card game.

 - 5. A quickest player to touch the matching picture card wins the card.

 - 6. The winner is the player with the most picture cards at the end of game.

 (1) Creative Karuta Awards, worldwide

-- This is an international contest to seek pictures & writing for everybody from children to adults.
+- This is a drawing and writing contest for everybody from children to adults.

-- The prize is karuta cards printed with the winning work.
+- The prize is the printed karuta cards.

 (2) Creative Karuta workshop, worldwide